Alhousainy23/Alhousainy23/README.md

 # 💫 About Me:
 My name is Alhousainy Abdelrahman , <br>I am a results-oriented AI Solutions Developer Engineer specializing in designing and implementing intelligent solutions.
-My expertise lies in Python and PyTorch, and I have a proven track record of solving challenging problems, demonstrated by my performance in Codeforces competitions﻿.​<br><br><br>
+My expertise lies in Python , OpenCV , Tensorflow , Keras , Mediapipe , Numpy , Pandas , Matplotlib,  and PyTorch, and I have a proven track record of solving challenging problems, demonstrated by my performance in Codeforces competitions﻿.​<br><br><br>

 ## 🌐 Socials: